toni-kolehmainen/pwp_ah/RESTTful-API-description.md

 ---

 :pencil2: *Write your text here and draw the diagram*
 <em>"The auction house contains users, auctions, items and bids.
-Item can be pu to auction and the item can be new/used.
+Item can be put to auction and the item can be new/used.
 Auction of course contains bids that are done by users.
 Auctioned item may contain 0 or more bids, but the bids most be done by user that is authenticated.
-Everyone can look the auctions only the bidding is controlled by authentication. (someone can continue or change this)"</em>
+Everyone can look the auctions only the bidding is controlled by authentication.

+The API of Auction House also alerts its users for new auctions or objects in an area in which they had already declared their interest.
+Users could establish the highest bid for an item.
+This would permit the system to submit bids for the buyers up until the end of their limit.
+A rating system could promote trust for sellers.
+Implementing a delivery service could further process the shipment of goods acquired in an auction and other external functionalities would add flexibility and value to users.
+"</em>

 ---